remiDupont/SummarizeGPT/README.md

 python main.py --input_dir_or_file /path/to/video_or_audio --final_output_dir /path_to_save_markdown
 ```
 Note that the chatGPT prompts are in french, do not hesitate to modify them within the file `constants.py`
-## Notes about the number of token
+## Personal notes about the number of token

 book : 146.414  tokens
 Balex une heure : 6000